Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/interactive.md

 ## Using `srun` to check running jobs

-Currently, ssh'ing to compute nodes is not allowed, but the `srun` command can be used to check in on a running job in the cluster.
+Currently, `ssh`'ing to compute nodes is not allowed, but the `srun` command can be used to check in on a running job in the cluster.
 In this case, you need to give the job ID and possibly also the specific name of a compute node to `srun`.

-This starts a shell, where you can run any command, on the first allocated node in a specific job:
+This starts a shell where you can run any command on the first allocated node in a specific job:

 ```bash
 $ srun --overlap --pty --jobid=<jobid> $SHELL
 ```

-By default you will be connected to the master node of your job which is the first node in your allocation and the one on which your batch script is executed.
+By default, you will be connected to the master node of your job which is the first node in your allocation and the one on which your batch script is executed.

-In cases where your job spans multiple nodes and you need to connect to a specific compute node, you can achieve this by adding the `-w nid00XXXX` option.
+If your job spans multiple nodes and you need to connect to a specific compute node, you can achieve this by adding the `-w nid00XXXX` option.

 ```bash
 $ srun --overlap --pty --jobid=<jobid> -w nid00XXXX $SHELL